jonathonklem/help.managememberships.com/docs/calendar/classes.md

 #### **Start & End Date**
 - Controls the window of availability.
 Leave **end date** blank if the class is ongoing.
+- If you only want the class to show up on specific days (e.g., a summer seminar on 07/04, 07/11, and 07/18), use the **Additional Class Dates** field (see below).
+- **Important:**
+  If this class is only intended to appear once, it is recommended to set the **end date to the day after**, and use **Days** to limit which single day within that range is used.

 #### **Start & End Time**
 - Set the time of day the class occurs or is bookable.